ottenwbe/bosh-install/README.md

 ### Can you use the bosh director now? ###

-After you executed the rollout script it means waiting for around 10-15 minutes until all machines are up and running.
+After you executed the rollout script you have to wait for around 10-15 minutes until all machines are up and running.
-Then you should be able to access the jumpbox and simply start using your bosh director.
+Then you can access the jumpbox and simply start using your bosh director.

 ```bash
 ssh -i src/ssh/deployer.pem ubuntur@$(terraform output jumpbox_dns)